-Various animal shelters around the nation offer FREE pet behavior helplines.
+Various animal shelters around the nation offer pet behavior helplines.
 Staff members or trained volunteers offer personalized assistance to questions submitted by phone or email.
 Some behavior helplines are intended primarily for families that adopted from that shelter.
 Other helplines serve anyone — regardless of where they live or where they acquired their pet.
 You can get advice on litter box use, house training, nipping, scratching and gnawing.
 Some helplines also accept questions about rabbits, gerbils and other types of pets.

-Two shelters with respected and active pet behavior departments are among those offering FREE helplines that accept questions from anyone anywhere in the world.
+Two shelters with respected and active pet behavior departments are among those offering helplines that accept questions from anyone anywhere in the world.